 Regulations and codes of practice are considered and approved via the academic governance structure.
 The senior University committee with responsibility for academic standards and quality is Senate.
 Committees with quality assurance responsibilities reporting to Senate are the University Education Committee (UEC), the Senate Progression and Conferment Executive (SPACE) and the University Research Degrees Committee (URDC).
-Terms of reference for Senate Sub-committees and the substructure below that are available in the Code of practice for academic governance.
+Terms of reference for Senate Sub-committees and the substructure below that are available in the Senate Governance document and its Appendices.

 University Education Committee